-Psy.D. in Clinical Psychology, M.S. in Clinical Psychology
+Psy.D.
+Clinical Psychology

 IPS graduates with a Doctor of Psychology (Psy.D.) in Clinical Psychology are trained to address today’s mental health challenges by utilizing advanced psychotherapy skills, psychological testing, and a focus on specific pathologies and concepts within the field of psychology.
 Our Psy.D. graduates are working in a variety of settings and positions: private practice, outpatient clinics, diocesan consultation, within the military, and as faculty at clinical psychology programs.